-You can customize the colors in the Preferences window.
+You can customize the default colors in the Preferences window.

-The Indirect view displays indirect lighting as captured in the Realtime Global Illumination lightmaps that Enlighten generates.
-Unity presents the resolution of the irradiance texture as a checkered overlay.
+The Indirect view displays indirect lighting as captured in the lightmaps that Enlighten Baked Global Illumination generates.
 Irradiance is a radiometric unit that describes how much power (radiant flux) a surface receives per unit area.
-Unity uses irradiance to store indirect light data.
-If you disable Realtime Global Illumination, the Indirect view mode isn’t selectable.
+Unity uses the irradiance texture to store indirect light data at runtime.
+If you disable Enlighten Baked Global Illumination, the Indirect view mode isn’t selectable.

 In the Indirect view mode, you can use a Lightmap Exposure control to help you assess HDRhigh dynamic range